Migration issues (FAQ)

 If, in light of the outbreak of the coronavirus, you have any questions related to your residence permit application and/or current Swedish migration laws/legal practice, please contact the Migration Agency.

 The Migration Agency has, in light of the corona pandemic, introduced new rules with regards to residence permit for studies eligibility making it easier for students.
 The Migration Agency will now be able to grant a residence permit if the studies predominantly, meaning more than 50%, will be conducted on-campus (as opposed to online) during the permit period, even though there are parts or elements of remote studies in the study plan.

 To keep up to date with any potential future amendments and exemptions for international students affected by the coronavirus outbreak, please visit the Migration Agency website regularly.

-On March 17, 2020, Sweden introduced a travel ban as a result of the ongoing spread of the coronavirus.
-The travel ban entered into effect on March 19 and has been extended several times; it is currently extended until October 31, 2020.
+On 17 March 2020 Sweden introduced a travel ban as a result of the ongoing spread of the coronavirus.
+The travel ban entered into effect two days later and has been extended several times; it is currently extended until 31 March 2021.
 Persons who have a residence permit or right of residence in Sweden are however exempted from the ban.